dotnet/orleans/src/index.md

         <h3>Simplified Concurrency</h3>

-        Orleans allows you to write simple, single threaded C# code, handling concurrency with asynchronous message passing between actors.
+        Orleans allows you to write simple, single threaded C# code, handling concurrency with asynchronous message passing between objects (grains).
     </div>
 </div>

 ---

-In Orleans, actors are called 'grains', and are described using an interface.
-Async methods are used to indicate which messages the actor can receive:
+In Orleans, grains are the building blocks of application code.
+Grains are instances of .NET classes that implement a conforming interface.
+Asynchronous methods of the interface are used to indicate which operations the grain can perform:

 ``` csharp
 public interface IMyGrain : IGrainWithStringKey